HaxeFlixel/flixel-docs/documentation/01_tutorial/11-10-ui-and-combat.html.md

 	At the very top, before doing anything else in that function.

-    You will also need to add
+	You will also need to add the following line to the top of both the `Enemy` and `PlayState` classes.

 	```haxe
 	using flixel.util.FlxSpriteUtil;
 	```

-	to the top of the `Enemy` class.
+	This will allow us to use the "flicker" APIs from the `FlxSpriteUtil` class.

 And that should do it!
 Test out your game and make sure that it works!